-Remember, fit is personal.
-I like my skirts to be snug enough around my waist so they don't swivel around my body during wearing, so I go for close to zero ease in the waist area.
+Remember, the fit is personal.
+I like my skirts to be snug enough around my waist so they don’t swivel around my body during wearing, so I go for close to zero ease in the waist area.
 I prefer a little more ease in the hip area so sitting is comfortable.
-There's not a hard and fast right or wrong -- your goal should be to create the fit that feels good to you and flatters your body shape.
+There’s not a hard and fast right or wrong — your goal should be to create the fit that feels good to you and flatters your body shape.

 Here are a few tips and tricks for adjusting your skirt patterns to fit:

 One way you can help reduce the number of fitting adjustments you have to make is by measuring a few skirts already hanging in your closet that have that “just right” feeling.
 You can also look on pattern pieces to see if the manufacturer provides a “finished dimension” for hip and waist, and compare those numbers to your body measurements and/or a skirt with the fit you prefer.

 Next, you should make a quick fitting garment using muslin or leftover fabric and sew with a basting stitch length.
 This test garment, sometimes called a muslin or toile, will be used only for fitting.
 It really helps to have a fitting buddy to take and record measurement changes!

 See also our post Perfect Fit: How to Fit a Muslin.